 Deficiency judgments are not allowed after nonjudicial foreclosures.
 In Oregon, deficiency judgments are not allowed following nonjudicial foreclosures.

 Limitation on deficiency judgments in judicial foreclosures.
 Deficiency judgments are allowed in judicial foreclosures, but not in foreclosures of residential trust deeds (Or.
 Rev. Stat. § 86.770).
-A “residential trust deed” means a trust deed on property that, at the time the foreclosure is started, is:
+A “residential trust deed” means a trust deed on property that is: